linathedog/federation-docs/docs/end_users.md

 Use the New Service button in the manage services page to access the registration form

 __Step 2:__
-Fill the necessary form fields and submit the form to create a registration petition request
+Fill the necessary form fields and submit the form to create a registration request

 __Step 3:__ (Optional)
-Edit or cancel the petition by locating the service in the Service List view and using the reconfigure button to open the edit form page.
-Cancel the petition by locating the service in the Service List view and using the more options
+Edit or cancel the request by locating the service in the Service List view and using the reconfigure button to open the edit form page.
+Cancel the request by locating the service in the Service List view and using the more options

 __Step 4:__
-Wait for an administrator to review and approve your petition and for the deployment process to finish.
+Wait for an reviewer to review your request (in the development environment service owners can also self approve their requests) and if the request is approved for the deployment process to finish.

 ### Reconfigure a Service
 __Step 1:__